Question: What happens if you buy one rental property a year for 20 years?

 The amount you pay for a rental house is the #1 factor determining your success.
 As a real estate investor, you aim to purchase properties selling at a discount to market value.
 The amount you pay for a rental house should never exceed 50 times the monthly rent.
 Paying this amount allows you to handle operating expenses, capital improvements, and debt servicing.

-The research in this article will assume that you have purchased the property at a maximum of 50 times the monthly rent.
-If you only learn one thing about investing in rental houses, it should be the 50 times rent rule.
 Other than my first three properties, which were a mistake, I have purchased all my properties for less than 50 times the rent.
 So remember, when you buy one rental property a year, you can’t buy just any property at any price.

 This article assumes that you will use leverage to purchase the rental house.
 Each year you will be buying a new rental home, using a mortgage with a 25% downpayment.
 A downpayment of 25% is common, and some banks now ask for a 30% down payment.
 This loan will be a 15-year loan with an interest rate of 8%, the current rate for commercial loans secured by real estate.